Professor Kate Storey

 |Major Personal Funding Awards / Wellcome Trust Senior Investigator Award||2013|

-|Fellows of the Royal Society of Edinburgh||2012|
+|Fellow of the Royal Society of Edinburgh||2012|

-|Fellows of Learned Societies and Colleges / Fellow of the Royal Society of Arts||2011|
+|Fellow of Learned Societies and Colleges / Fellow of the Royal Society of Arts||2011|